Living and Working in Dubai: Expat Statistics, Costs & Jobs 2026

 Allowances are also provided by employers to help with things like schooling, relocation costs, healthcare, accommodation, and even travel to and from the UK.
 This means that, even with marginally lower salaries, employees in Dubai enjoy greater disposable income.

-Inflated running costs, public sector strikes, and the aftermath of the pandemic have had a heavy impact on the lifestyle available in London, with event spaces, bars and restaurants closing earlier than they used to.
+Inflated running costs, public sector strikes, the aftermath of the Covid-19 pandemic and current geopolitical turmoil have had a heavy impact on the lifestyle available in London.
 Given a higher disposable income, Dubai can also offer a luxurious lifestyle that may not be possible in the UK.

 Like London, Dubai is one of the world's most diverse cities.
 With such a high number of foreign workers and a high expat population, Dubai culture helps people from all walks of life to settle into life there.
 It's a very attractive prospect to expats who want to interact with different people from across the world, with an abundance of cultures, cuisine, and lifestyle choices.